Arsen Martirosian

-Arsen Martirosian also transliterated Martirosyan (born 17 April 1977 in Armenia) is an Armenian super bantamweight boxer.
+Arsen Martirosian also transliterated Martirosyan (born 17 April 1977 in Armenia) is an Armenian-French super bantamweight boxer.
 He is currently based in France.

 In his amateur career he had 82 victories with 53 knockouts, and a total of 101 fights, he later moved to France and turned professional in 2004.

 Martirosian is the EBU-EE (European External European Union) super bantamweight title holder.